walkabilly/chep801_usask/Data Work/Week6_data_work_R.md

         keep_md: true
 ---

 ### Simulating counterfactual outcomes with 1 confounder variable
+### Eveyone needs to run these codes and share results to reach correct conclusion collectively, as we all get slightly varying results.

 We only need two libraries today

-Today, we will generate varaibles whose names follow the lecture material, specifically:
+We will generate variables whose name follows the lecture material, specifically:

   *A*: Binary exposure
   *L*: Binary confounder
   *Y*: Binary outcome (observed outcome)

-Note that the confounder variable is first generated, from which the exposure and the outcome were generated.
+Note that the confounder variable is first generated, from which the exposure and the outcome are generated.
 Thus, the variable L is a common cause, rather than common effect (collider).

-##### Be sure to check the positivity assumption is met in your data (everyone has differing data)
+#### Be sure to check to see if the positivity assumption is met in your data.

 ```r